Jayad25/CineFrame/README.md

-## Project Proposal
+## CraftStats

 CraftStats will visualize the Employment rate for united states over the years.

 ### Functionality & MVP
  In CraftStats, users will be able to:
-* see different charts
+- [ ] see different charts
-* filter data between years
+- [ ] filter data between years

 ### Architecture and Technologies
   This project will be implemented with the following technologies: